StuartJ250/Capstone_Project/README.md

 - Added meta-data item to AndroidManifest.xml on lines 36-38 to link to file_paths.xml
 - Synced gradle files to verify everything is working correctly
 - Added validation to RegisterActivity.java on lines 47, 70-94

+- 6th commit
+- Fixed code on multiple xml files due to menu text not changing colors with theme change
+  - themes.xml on line 25
+  - strings.xml on line 13
+  - main.xml on line 7
+  - colors.xml on line 10
+  - created colors.xml (night) in colors package
+  - deleted README.md duplicate as to not cause confusion